 In my travels around Arizona, I have spoken to many teachers and administrators for rural schools.
 These conversations have highlighted the unique characteristics of our rural schools and communities.
 One principal from Pinal County shared his success in using the "Cowboy Code of Conduct" to teach his students emotional regulation and motivate them to succeed academically.
 This included the participation of all teachers across the school to use both positive verbal reinforcements and the opportunity for students to earn a unique cowboy belt buckle.
 Every school has unique needs, and our schools in rural regions are no exception.
 By fully funding our rural schools and ensuring that they have adequate staffing, students will benefit from an individualized education no matter where they live.

 Expand Preschool and Full-Day Kindergarten Programs

-Data demonstrates that participation in preschool programs results in improved reading, writing, and math skills during elementary school.
-These gains are greater for children from low-income families or with limited English proficiency.
-Expanded preschool and all-day kindergarten reduces the high-cost of child care for working parents, allowing them to save or spend that money on other necessities for their children.
-The educational and economic benefits of expanded preschool and all-day kindergarten have the greatest impact on parents and children with the most serious educational and financial need, but benefit all of Arizona’s parents and children.
+Participation in preschool programs results in improved reading, writing, and math skills during elementary school.
+Expanded preschool and all-day kindergarten reduce the high cost of child care for working parents, allowing them to save or spend that money on other necessities for their children.
+The educational and economic benefits of expanded preschool and all-day kindergarten have the most significant impact on parents and children with the most severe educational and financial need, but benefit all of Arizona’s parents and children.
 With the benefits as clear as they are, Arizona cannot afford to remain among the states with the lowest rates of preschool enrollment.